NexMaker-Fab/guide-book/doc/1projectmanage/Assessment1.md

 ## Assessment

-* Person assessment
-  * Write document to introduce yourself
-  * Post your document in your team's webpage

-* Team  assessment
-  * Confirm your team's name
+* Confirm your team's name and team member
-  * Build your team's webpage
+* Build webpage inculding"Team introduce"， "team member", "Final project","Course practice";

-    * Confirm the layout of webpage, at least the following: every course's practice(one course's practice one page),final project, team's introduction
+* Write document to introduce team member ,every one need one page;
 * Simple to introduce how to build your webpage
 * Discuss your team's final project and post it in your webpage;
     * Solve problem；
     * Key point;